QuiggUK/ha-manxutilities/README.md

 - `sensor.electricity_cost` (in £)
 - `sensor.electricity_usage` (in kWh)

+Each sensor includes the following attributes:
+- Last reading time
+- Period (30 minutes)
+- Daily total (full calendar day, e.g., Monday's total usage)
+- Weekly total (Monday to Sunday)
+- Monthly total (full calendar month, e.g., October)

+Important timing notes:
+- Data is delayed by approximately one hour due to Manx Utilities' data ingestion process
+- The delay means your readings reflect consumption from about an hour ago
+- Daily totals are for complete calendar days
+- Weekly totals run from Monday to Sunday
+- Monthly totals are for complete calendar months

-These are perfect for:
+These sensors are perfect for:
 - Adding to your energy dashboard
 - Setting up automations based on high usage
 - Creating nice graphs of your usage patterns
-- Tracking your monthly spending
+- Tracking your daily, weekly, and monthly consumption and spending

 ## Troubleshooting